Lee Majors: Health

-In 2003, Majors had heart bypass surgery.
+In 2003, Majors underwent heart bypass surgery.

 Los Angeles Express

 In April 1983, Majors became part owner of the LA Express of the United States Football League.

 Popular culture

 The song "Midnight Train to Georgia" was inspired by Lee Majors and Farrah Fawcett.
 Songwriter Jim Weatherly phoned his friend Majors one day, and the call was answered by Fawcett.
 Weatherly and Fawcett chatted briefly and she told him she was going to visit her mother and was taking "the midnight plane to Houston."
 Although Majors and Fawcett were both successful by that time, Weatherly used them as "characters" in his song about a failed actress who leaves Los Angeles, and is followed by her boyfriend who cannot live without her.
 Eventually the genders were swapped, the plane became a train, and Houston was changed to Georgia.
-The recording by Gladys Knight & The Pips went to Number One in 1973.
+The recording by Gladys Knight & the Pips went to number one in 1973.

 In the 1994 The Simpsons episode "Burns' Heir", Marge Simpson fantasizes about running off with Majors.

 The title of the Beastie Boys song "Lee Majors Come Again" is a reference to Majors.